 From the spicy sausages of Slavonia to the seafood from Dalmatia, Croatian food and Croatian cuisine are different from one region to another.
-For a small country such as Croatia, it is unusual to see such a rich culinary tradition, but geographical position and historical events have left an impact on the country’s cuisine and people in Croatia are very proud of this heritage that they nurture and enjoy on a daily basis.
+For a small country such as Croatia, it is unusual to see such a rich culinary tradition, but geographical position and historical events have left an impact on the country’s cuisine and people in Croatia are very proud of this heritage that they nurture and enjoy it on a daily basis.
 Naturally, they are happy to show it to the tourists.

 Every religious holiday is accompanied with a certain dish.
-For example, cod is served for Christmas Eve and Good Friday; pork is served for New Year, while krafne or donuts are always prepared for carnivals festivities.
+For example, cod is served for Christmas Eve and Good Friday; pork is served for New Year, while krafne or donuts are always prepared for carnival festivities.
 Another similar, festive desert is called fritule and there is also a kroštule, both made in Dalmatia.
 Ham and boiled eggs is served for Easter, with a dessert called pogača or pinca in some regions.
-Turkey and other poultry and sarma are all served on Christmas Day.
+Turkey and other poultry along with sarma are all served on Christmas Day.
 Many Croats cannot imagine their celebration, whatever the occasion is, without the roasted lamb, or grilled fish, or baked squid, or without the barbecue (skewers, čevapčići, pork chops..)

 Croatian food prepared in Dalmatia region is specific because of the way the food is prepared.
 Most of the times they cook their food (in water), sometimes they use a grill or, as they call it the gradele and the famous peka, which is a method of baking.
 In Dalmatia, the most common food is seafood and vegetables.
 Dalmatia is rich with Mediterranean herbs like sage, bay leaf, rosemary, basil and olives, which gives their dishes that extra special taste that this regions’ cuisine is known for.
 People in Dalmatia prepare all kinds of fish and mollusks dishes and shells, however, they like their meat too – lamb, veal and poultry the most, pork the least.